lonestarvirtual/skyOS/README.md

 | admin_emails          | Array of staff emails (used for contact us page requests |
 | recaptcha_min_score   | Minimum reCAPTCHA v3 score, values 0 - 1 (default 0.5)   |
 | reply_to              | From address used for default mailer correspondence      |

+### Initial administrator

+When the database is seeded a temporary administrative 'pilot' user is created.
+This account should only be used long enough to on board an initial real user and then deleted.

+* Username: `admin@skyos`
+* Password: `deleteme`